strawp/cct-syllabus/crest-cct-technical-syllabus-v2.2.md

 - ACE: MC, P
 - ICE: MC, P
+- confidence: 4
+- todo: Probably some ancient CVEs for Apache and IIS that nobody ever sees any more

 > Common web servers and their fundamental differences and vulnerabilities associated with them:
 >